cmpi-standard/headers/specissues.md

 5. There are inconsistencies in description text for some common return codes.

-    Proposal: Change all return code descriptions listed below, to use the option marked with "use this one", throughout the document.
+    Proposal: Change all return code descriptions listed below.
 The number in parenthesis is the number of occurrences in the spec document.

     * CMPI_RC_OK:
-      - Function successful (144) <- use this one
-      - Function succeeded (25)
-      - Operation successful (9)
+      - Change to: "Function successful" (144)
+      - Change from:
+        * "Function succeeded" (25)
+        * "Operation successful" (9)
-      - Indicates the CMPIError object was successfully created (2)
+        * "Indicates the CMPIError object was successfully created" (2)

       Header files: DONE

     * CMPI_RC_ERR_FAILED
-      - Other error occurred (23) <- use this one
+      - Change to: "Other error occurred" (23)
+      - Change from:
-      - Unspecific error occurred (35)
+        * "Unspecific error occurred" (35)
-      - A generic error occurred (27)
+        * "A generic error occurred" (27)

       Header files: DONE

     * CMPI_RC_ERR_NOT_SUPPORTED
-      - Function is not supported by ...
-(91) <- use this one
+      - Change to: "Function is not supported by ..."
+(91)
+      - Change from:
-      - Function not supported by ...
+        * "Function not supported by ..."
 (3)

       Header files: DONE

     * CMPI_RC_ERR_INVALID_HANDLE
-      - The {xxx} handle is invalid (103) <- use this one
+      - Change to: "The {xxx} handle is invalid", with {xxx} listed below.
-      - Invalid encapsulated data type handle (18)
+      - Change from: "Invalid encapsulated data type handle", for these functions with {xxx} being:
+        * CMPIBrokerFT.enumerateInstances(): mb, ctx or classPath
+        * CMPIBrokerFT.enumerateInstanceNames(): mb, ctx or classPath
+        * CMPIBrokerFT.getInstance(): mb, ctx or instPath
+        * CMPIBrokerFT.getProperty(): mb, ctx or instPath
+        * CMPIBrokerFT.setProperty(): mb, ctx or instPath
+        * CMPIBrokerFT.createInstance(): mb, ctx, classPath, or newInst
+        * CMPIBrokerFT.modifyInstance(): mb, ctx, instPath, or modInst
+        * CMPIBrokerFT.deleteInstance(): mb, ctx or instPath
+        * CMPIBrokerFT.invokeMethod(): mb, ctx, objPath, in, or out
+        * CMPIBrokerFT.associators(): mb, ctx or instPath
+        * CMPIBrokerFT.associatorNames(): mb, ctx or instPath
+        * CMPIBrokerFT.references(): mb, ctx or instPath
+        * CMPIBrokerFT.referenceNames(): mb, ctx or instPath
+        * CMPIBrokerFT.enumerateInstancesFiltered(): mb, ctx or classPath
+        * CMPIBrokerFT.associatorsFiltered(): mb, ctx or instPath
+        * CMPIBrokerFT.referencesFiltered(): mb, ctx or instPath
+        * CMPIBrokerFT.execQuery(): mb, ctx or classPath
+        * CMPIBrokerFT.prepareAttachThread(): mb, ctx
-      - The {xxx} argument is invalid (2), in these functions:
+      - Change from: "The {xxx} argument is invalid", for these functions:
         * CMPIObjectPathFT.toString()
         * CMPIBrokerEncFT.newCMPIError()

-      TODO: List functions for second case.
+      - Change from: "Either the {xxx} or {yyy} handle is invalid" (8)
+      - Change from: "The handle specified by the {xxx} argument is invalid", for these functions with {xxx} being:
+        * CMPIBrokerFT.deliverIndication(): mb, ctx or ind
+      - Change from: "The {xxx} handle or {yyy} handle is invalid"

       Header files: TODO